 $85 per person

-Our Biologist will guide you on this 4 hour tour that begins at Pleasant Harbor for a paddle around Black Point, continuing to the lower Duckabush River.
-We will stop for lunch on a scenic beach, shuck oysters and take a swim if it’s warm!
+Our Biologist will guide you on this 4 hour tour that begins in a protected harbor, passing rocky coves and eagle perches before we stop for lunch, swimming and oyster shucking on the beach.
+After our lunch break we paddle to the Duckabush Estuary and up the Duckabush River at high tide.
 We do not provide lunches, so please BYO.
 Common wildlife to view on this tour includes harbor seals and bald eagles, and in the late summer and fall we’ll also see salmon migrating and spawning in the river.
 There is a 2 person minimum for this tour unless we have the opportunity to add you to another group.
 This tour requires planning with the tides so some scheduling flexibility is required.

 Groups of 2 to 4 – $115 per person